 - No person under the age of 21 may acquire, purchase, obtain, possess, be in the presence of or consume alcoholic beverages.

-- Creating, offering, or engaging in drinking games and contests (i.e. beer pong etc.) and other behaviors designed for the purpose of becoming intoxicated through the abusive use of alcohol is prohibited.
+Creating, offering, or engaging in drinking games and contests (i.e. beer /water pong etc.) and other behaviors designed for the purpose of becoming intoxicated through the abusive use of alcohol is prohibited.

-- Open containers including cups and squeeze bottles of alcohol are not permitted in public areas such as hallways, lobbies, stairwells, elevators, balconies, porches, community or common areas at any time.
+Open containers including cups and squeeze bottles of alcohol are not permitted in public areas such as hallways, lobbies, stairwells, elevators, community or common areas at any time.

-- Alcohol use is allowed for students of legal age (over 21) who reside in THE RIDGE, TAFT, PIONEER GARDENS, and OAKWOOD and only in apartments in which all the residents as well as their guest(s) who are of the legal drinking age of 21.
-All other residence halls and apartments in The Ridge, Taft, Pioneer Gardens, and Oakwood are considered "dry," and no alcohol or alcohol containers are permitted in these areas.
+Alcohol use is allowed for students of legal age (over 21) who reside in THE RIDGE, TAFT, OAKWOOD, and TOUSSAINT and only in apartments in which all the residents as well as their guest(s) who are of the legal drinking age of 21.
+All other residence halls and apartments in The Ridge, Taft, Toussaint, and Oakwood are considered "dry," and no alcohol or alcohol containers are permitted in these areas.

 This handbook section defines terms and identifies alcohol guidelines related to students: